Errolyn/timelord-bot/README.md

 - TOKEN='' *Discords bot token*
 - NEWS_CHANNEL='' *Channel number for whichever room you want a news feed in.*

-You will need to install dependentcies `npm install`
+You will need to install dependentcies `yarn install`

-Install node-foreman `$ npm install -g foreman` *You don't have to use node-foreman if you export your environment variables another way, in that case you can use `npm start` and skip installing node-foreman*
+Add envs to a .env file and run `source .env`

-To run: `nf start`
+To run: `yarn start`